 - Everyone in the group should think about languages that they learn about in school or use at home.
-If lots of people know some words of one language, see how everyone would feel about writing a letter in that tongue.
+If lots of people know some of the same words, see how everyone would feel about writing a letter in that language.

 - Connecting with people in other countries needs to be done safely and several weeks in advance of the session.
-Look at this guidance on international links before getting started, as well as brushing up on our safety and safeguarding procedures.
+Before you get started, look at this guidance on international links and brush up on our safety and safeguarding procedures.

 Run the activity

-- Explain to everyone that they’ll be writing a letter to the international contact in the agreed-upon language.
-Have everyone start by writing between 100 and 150 words about who they are and suggesting some things that they’d like to know about the contact.
+- Everyone should start by writing between 100 and 150 words about who they are and asking some questions to find out about the contact.
 If you need one, load up an online translating tool to help.

-- Check on what everyone has done at this point.
-Make sure no-one has given away any personal details in their letter.
+- The person leading the activity should check what everyone’s done so far and make sure that no-one’s given away any personal details in their letter.

-- Once everyone is happy with their challenges, each writer should finish off their letter with an invitation to receive their own challenge.
+- Once everyone's happy with their challenges, each writer should finish off their letter with an invitation to receive their own challenge.
 Everyone should put the return address on the top left of the page and sign their name.
 If there’s time, everyone could decorate their letters.

-- Collect up the letters, fold them in half and slip them into the envelope.
-Seal and post the envelope as soon as possible.
+- Everyone should fold their letters in half and slip them into the envelope.
+Then seal and post the envelope as soon as possible.

 - Online safety